-The existing airfield consists of two parallel runways, Runways 31R-13L and 31L-13R.
-Both Runways have a paved surface.
-Runway 31R-13L is 3,101 feet long by 75 feet wide and has medium intensity runway lights, Visual Approach Slope Indicators (AVASI-L) and Runway End Identifier Lights (REIL).
-Runway 31L-13R is 3,099 feet long by 75 feet wide and has Visual Approach Slope Indicators (AVASI-L).
-Both runways have displaced thresholds at both ends of the runways.
-The existing maximum gross weight for aircraft using the runways is as follows:
+The existing airfield consists of a single runway, Runway 14-32.
+The runway has a paved surface 3,100 feet long by 75 feet wide with 240 foot paved overruns on each end and has medium intensity runway lights, and Precision Approach Path Indicators (PAPI-2) at both ends of the runway.
+The existing maximum gross weight for single-wheel aircraft using the runways is as follows:

-Aircraft Maximum Gross Weight (pounds)
+Aircraft Maximum Gross Weight ((pounds)

-Runway Gross Weight
+Runway Gross Weight 14-32 12,500 lbs.

-31L-13R 12,500 lbs.

-31R-13L 12,500 lbs.

 Federal Aviation Regulations (FAR) Part 77, Objects Affecting Navigable Airspace, defines imaginary surfaces that are used to identify obstructions to air navigation.
-The following tabular data shows the FAR Part 77 approach slopes, compared with existing obstacle/obstruction controlled approach slopes and other information relative to the controlling obstacle/obstructions based on the latest FAA Form 5010-1, Airport Master Record, for Reid-Hillview Airport.
+The following tabular data shows the FAR Part 77 approach slopes, compared with existing obstacle/obstruction controlled approach slopes and other information relative to the controlling obstacle/obstructions based on the latest FAA Form 5010-1, Airport Master Record, for San Martin Airport.